infonetGIST/PCAC-SC/README.md

 FUNCTIONS

-1.create_contract(): this function is created and executed only by a patient to issue corre-sponding roles for Image requestors (IRs) and related information for accessing medical images.
+1.create_contract(): this function is created and executed only by a patient to issue corresponding roles for Image requestors (IRs) and related information for accessing medical images.

 2.requesting_access(): this function is executed by IRs to obtain access permission from the patient.